Frequently Asked Questions

-Currently, only webinars created after January 01, 2019 have a certificate of attendance.
+NCPMI webinars created after January 01, 2019 have a certificate of attendance.
 For webinars that we post provided by otherpartner organizations, please contact those groups with questions.

 How can I attend a training on the Pyramid Model?

-How can I get trained and certified in TPITOS?
+How can I get trained and certified in TPOT or TPITOS?

 I attended the TPITOS or TPOT reliability training at NTI a few years ago.
 I was wondering how often an administrator of the TPITOS or TPOT should attend training to continue being reliable?